rischpierre/ayon-shotgrid/services/ami/README.md

 - [x] fix the HB excel generation
 - [x] add autofilter to the first line
 - [x] udpate the dockerfile to add the corder repo
-- [ ] fix traceback when generating the file
-- [ ] check if the custom template is correctly used when uploaded
+- [x] check if the custom template is correctly used when uploaded
+- [x] try to deploy
-- [ ] make a mp4 for the demo
+- [x] make a gif for the demo
+- [ ] fix traceback when generating: Too much data for declared Content-Length (not a blocking issue)

 # How it works